TaubatexasRobotics/resources/README.md

 # Resources and test files/modules
-## WARNING: This section is intended for beginners (KISS).
+### WARNING: These entire sections are intended for beginners (KISS).
 If you consider yourself more experienced, you may skip it.
 This repository contains files separated by category.
-The file will depend on the type of test you would like to perform on the robot or directly on some simulator.
+The file will depend on the type of test you would like to perform on the robot or directly on a third-party simulator.
 ## Setup & Installation
 For more information about the setup of RobotPy's packages, <a href="https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html">click here.</a><br>
 ### Prerequisites
 After cloning the repository, the system must have <a href="https://www.python.org/downloads/">Python 3</a> and <a href="https://pypi.org/project/pip/">pip</a> installed on your computer.
 #### Windows
 The most common way to set up Python on Windows is to download it directly using the official Windows installer.
 It is recommended to avoid any restrictions related to administrator privileges and to ensure there are no character limitations in the `PATH`.
 Additionally, verify that the Python 3 installation directory and pip are correctly added to the Windows `PATH` <a href="https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)">environment variable</a>.
-You also could use <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Windows Subsystem for Linux</a> and progress the instalation with Linux section on it.
+You also could use <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Windows Subsystem for Linux</a> and proceed with the Linux section on it.

 #### Linux
 Many Linux distributions use Python internally for system tools, scripts, and utilities.
 For this reason, it is strongly recommended to create and use a Python virtual environment (`venv`) to avoid conflicts with system packages.